LF-Ruiz/Python_Homework/README.md

-# Python_Homework2
+# Python_Homework
- This repository contains homework regarding python module
+ This repository contains the Python module homework.